 Your jaw, the length of your face and your cheekbones play a significant role in deciding which beard style is for you.

 This is even more important when it comes to short beard styles for men, as you won’t be able to hide your facial features underneath your beard.

 Although maintenance is easy, you should pay attention to it if you have sensitive skin.
 In that case, you may experience discomfort or irritation when you shave and trim your beard.

 Short Beard Styles for All Face Shapes

-However, this is not the reason to worry because the list of potential short beard styles is long, and there is at least one beard style that goes with your facial shape.
+However, this is not the reason to worry because the list of potential short beard styles is long, and there is at least one beard style that goes with your face shape.
 The possibilities are limitless, sort to speak.

-Those with diamond-shaped face look best if the sides of their beards are shorter and the bottom longer.
+Those with a diamond-shaped face look best if the sides of their beards are shorter and the bottom longer.

 Beard that is full on the chin and short on sides looks fantastic on men with square faces.